 Even though we strive to build participatory grantmaking processes that encourage affirming connections and enhance collaboration, we recognize that this does not mean that they will be free of disconnection, competition and friction.
 Meaningful connections and misalignment can occur simultaneously and interchangeably.
-Diverse perspectives and strategies about how to get to what collective vision of the future can co-exist in the same movement space.
+Diverse perspectives and strategies about how to arrive to the futures we envision collectivelly can co-exist in the same movement space.
 Movements for justice are not homogenous in their organizing, and people arrive to them with different lived experiences and backgrounds.
 Systems of oppression are deeply present in our lives and can affect us in similar or unique ways, which can manifest in our collaborations, visions and strategies.
-These complexities and contradictions are present in any participatory decision-making process and need to be facilitated with care.
+These complexities and contradictions are present in any participatory decision-making process and need to be addressed and facilitated with care.